Tommy-Nguyen-cpu/Air-Quality-Network-ML/README.md

 # Air-Quality-Network-ML
-Repository containing the code for the "Hack to the Rescue" hackathon.
+Repository containing the code for the "Hack to the Rescue" hackathon. <br />
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a